 Also, don’t leave your phone sitting on a storage rack in the garage and forget about it.
 That definitely wasn’t something I did… I’m just making sure you guys don’t have to walk on a wet epoxy floor and have to paint back over your footsteps.

 After about 12 hours, the floor will be dry to the touch.
-I avoided walking on the floor for about 24 hours, and then gave it another 48 hours before driving my car inside.
+I avoided any foot traffic for about 24 hours, and then gave it another 48 hours before driving my car inside.

-It’s super humid in Georgia in August/September, so I was a little cautious just to make sure the floor was fully dry!
+It’s super humid in Georgia in August/September, so I wasn’t sure how that would affect cure times – and I was a little cautious just to make sure the floor was fully dry!

 And that’s it!
-Enjoy your beautiful painted garage floor!
+Enjoy your beautiful painted garage floor with its durable finish!
 After seeing how gorgeous my floor was, I made a spontaneous decision to paint my walls too.
 Now I can REALLY enjoy my pretty garage!

-If you decide to do this project, let me know how it goes!
+If you decide to do this project and add an epoxy garage floor coating to your home, let me know how it goes!
 Send me an email or a DM on social media with any questions or pics of your garage!

 Painting Garage Floor FAQs